Checking Timed Bisimilarity with Virtual Clocks: Checking for Timed Bisimulation

 \begin{example}

 Figures~\ref{subfig:algorithm:example:comparison:TA1} and \ref{subfig:algorithm:example:comparison:TA2} show two simple, deterministic, and bisimilar TA.
 As shown in Figure~\ref{subfig:algorithm:example:comparison:Region}, the approach from \cite{Cerans1992} now takes a state from each region of the product of both TA.
-Since this results in multiple uses of the first transition, and some of the paths result in multiple uses of the second transition, this results into an exponential number of symbolic states.
+Since this results in multiple uses of the first transition, and some of the paths result in multiple uses of the second transition, this results into an exponential number of nodes to be checked.
 This is not the case when using our Algorithm as shown in Figure~\ref{subfig:algorithm:example:comparison:VCG}. \end{example}

 The next section shows that our algorithm can check realistic TA taken from community benchmarks within an acceptable amount of time.